Fingerprint Biometrics: Definition and How Secure It Is

 - Law enforcement and public security: Fingerprints are a common method of identifying suspects and criminals.
-The IAFIS (Integrated Automated Fingerprint Identification System) is the national computerized system that stores, compares, and exchanges digital fingerprints for the purpose of matching them to a known party in the database.
+The IAFIS (Integrated Automated Fingerprint Identification System) is the national computerised system that stores, compares, and exchanges digital fingerprints for the purpose of matching them to a known party in the database.

 - Military: Fingerprint identification can be used to identify non-U.S. citizens on the battlefield, to help determine military allies and enemies.
 The Defense Forensics and Biometric Agency (DFBA) stores biometric information, including fingerprints as a matter of national security.

 - Border control and travel: The Department of Homeland Security (DHS) runs the Automated Biometric Identification System (IDENT) to store and process biometric information, such as fingerprints for immigration and border control, intelligence, background information for national security clearances, law enforcement, and for the purposes of national security.